We have all heard that old saying “Good help is hard to find.” but I have never really understood why people say this.

 The Painter: I hired this person to do some painting in a small 12×16 bedroom I had added onto the cabin.
 Yesterday was supposed to be the first day.
 No show and no call until hours after the agreed upon time.
 We rescheduled for 8am today.
 It’s now 10:30am as I write this blog.
 Still no show.
 This messed up my meeting schedule two days in a row!

 Countless others: There are too many to others to mention, but suffice it to say, the ones listed above barely scratch the surface.

 I really don’t understand the mindset of people like these types of workers.
 I pay an honest wage.
 I’ve never not paid anyone.
 I’m one of the easiest guys in the world to work for, although I will admit it drives mental midgets nuts when I am able to catch so much detail with a simple glance at something.
+I would also want to take this opportunity to thank the Domestic and Semi-truck accident lawyer overland park as they helped me get through with my case and get hands on the insurance.
 I feel like “Mike” from the television show “Suits” sometimes… nothing gets past me.
 I remember things like an elephant and I use computer software to track everything else.
 Let’s just say..
 I’m efficient as hell and it annoys those who lack in this department.